movestore/MorningRep_Maps/README.md

 ## Documentation
 This App plots a leaflet map for each animal that has data in the selected time interval into a downloadable multipage pdf (artefact).
 The reference timestamp (either user-defined or by default NOW) is used as end timestamp, the selected time duration defines the back duration of locations shown in the map(s).
 All positions are shown as blue points, connected by orange lines.
 The most recent 5 positions are highlighted in red so that the present location of the animal can easily be picked out.
 The stamen background map shows the terrain.
 The map is zoomed to the tracks.

+Note that this visualisation requires you to enter an API key from stadia, as it uses their background maps.
+This is only a workaround for a few months until MoveApps provides an own OSM mirror.
+Register for a stadia API here, it is free: https://stadiamaps.com/stamen/onboarding/create-account.

 ### Input data
 moveStack in Movebank format